422

 Unprocessable errors - 422

 be returned.
-This kind of error will always have a code
+This kind of error will always have a code, and each API

 endpoint’s documentation page which error codes to expect, and what they mean.